 Bubble level apps are a dime a dozen, but getting one with multiple angles, locks, and alerts once you’re level isn’t as easy as you’d think.
 One simply titled Bubble Level is a good choice, as is iHandy Level Free.
 These are a few more simple apps that work as useful tools for a variety of uses.

 Instead of heading to Google search and typing in what you’re looking for, imagine being able to search the entire web with an image.
 This isn’t anything new, but Google Goggles is an app that will scan an object using a phones camera, then search Google for more details.
 I’ve tried searching wine bottles, landmarks, to even scanning and finding more details about a painting from an Art gallery.

 This also doubles as a barcode and QR code scanner, and Goggles will even translate text from one language to another, which is extremely helpful if you’re traveling abroad.
 Books, paintings, CDs, business cards and more can all be scanned and recognized.
 It’s quite powerful and useful all at the same time.
 Get it from the Google Play Store.

-There’s also tons and tons of health and fitness related advanced features our smartphones have.
-For one, you can use the camera or flash for a heart rate monitor.
-A feature that recently made the highlight list of the new Samsung Galaxy S5.
+There are also tons and tons of health and fitness related advanced features our smartphones have.
+For one, you can use the camera or flash for a heart rate monitor, a feature that recently made the highlight list of the new Samsung Galaxy S5.

 I personally use my phone to check and board flights with Google Now.
 Users can set their home DVR, control their BitTorrent downloads, ordering pizza, or even paying for my food and gas using Google Wallet or ISIS Mobile payments.